andrewmeyerhofer/osTicket-Setup/README.md

 </p>
 <p>
 To start, I loaded the osTicket Staff Control Panel from the browser of my virtual machine.
-Upon logging in, I am greeted with the "Tickets" page within the Agent Panel.
+Upon logging in, I was greeted with the "Tickets" page within the Agent Panel.
 </p>
 <br />